 The television talk-show host Dr. Phil has a saying: You can’t change what you don’t acknowledge.”
 Ignoring little things could lead to a lot of wasted spending.
 Southern California Edison is doing everything it can to help the consumer save energy.
 Aside from a long list of available rebated and incentive programs, they are also offering a free online Home Energy Efficiency Survey in place of an Energy audit.
 Unlike an audit where a technician comes out to your house to measure your consumption levels, the survey lets you honestly figure out those levels for yourself to make changes before a technician needs to be involved.
 The survey will list suggestions to lower your energy cost.
 If the survey suggestions are followed and the energy use is still too high for the homeowner, then an energy audit is recommended by a trained technician.

 Save the watts!

 The quickest way to cut spending is to change the light bulbs used in the home.
-Compact Florescent Lights might cost more than regular bulbs per unit they make up for it with use as they can last up to ten-times longer than the other type and use only one-fourth of the energy to output the same light.
+Compact Fluorescent Lights might cost more than regular bulbs per unit they make up for it with use as they can last up to ten times longer than the other type and use only one-fourth of the energy to output the same light.
 Part of this efficiency in the design is due to the curly-tail nature of the bulb’s engineering.
 Less heat radiates from the bulb lowering energy use.
-The consumer can save up to $30 a year in energy use per light bulb simple by replacing the type.
+The consumer can save up to $30 a year in energy use per light bulb simply by replacing the type.